slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 ### How to negotiate?

-Negotiate while advancing.
 The more you take, the more you can give back in meaningless concessions.
 To negotiate is to have options.

 - «What’s your best out-the-door price? (...)
 Can you do X% below that?
 If you can reach my price, I’ll buy today.»
 - Never negotiate with binary questions: '«What can you do?» instead of «Will you do this?»'